 The concluding pages in the book are a photo gallery of the Massachusetts region that the fictional town of Lovecraft is based off and the author and illustrator mugging for the camera.
 Then we are given three drawn portraits of Bode, Kinsey and Tyler with Locke & Key mythology behind them.

-This hardback book is a treat for already established Locke & Key fans and should not be missed if you miss the series and are waiting on the Hulu series to start filming.
+This hardback book is a treat for already established Locke & Key fans and should not be missed if you miss the series and are waiting on the Hulu series (edit- Netflix picked up the series to film when Hulu passed on it) to start filming.